January 9, 2021

-Chestnuts are wildly popular this fall!
+Chestnuts are wildly popular in the fall, and can be found in many regional dishes once the weather starts to turn colder.
 Fresh chestnuts can be bought from early fall through winter.
 The best will have glossy, unwrinkled shells and feel heavy in the hand.
-Out of season, or for less work you can find them already peeled and dried or frozen.
-Soak dried nuts for an hour before use.
-Try this lovely Italian recipe for something different this Thanksgiving.
+Out of season, or for less work, you can find them already peeled and either dried or frozen.
+If using dried nuts, soak them for an hour before use.

 1. In a large bowl stir together flour, salt and pepper.
 Add chicken and toss to coat.

-2. Heat oil in a large skillet over menium-high heat until hot, but not smoking.
+2. Heat oil in a large skillet or dutch overn over medium-high heat until hot, but not smoking.

 3. Brown chicken in batches, transferring pieces to a bowl.